The 8th Day – The Last Feast is Just the Beginning

 Because The 8th Day is when we enter our rest.
 That’s our instruction, because it’s a rehearsal for our rest.

 Remember Sukkot reminds us of how we lived in tents for 40 years.
 After 40 years, the Israelites entered the Promised Land.
 The 8th Day is our entrance into the Promised Land.
-The Promised Land was a land of abundance and blessing, a land flowing with milk and honey – paradise compared to the dessert.
+The Promised Land was a land of abundance and blessing, a land flowing with milk and honey – paradise compared to the desert.
 It was the Israelites’ destiny.
 Just as the new earth is our destiny, our Promised Land.

 Psalm 95:11 refers to entering the Promised Land as “entering Yehovah’s rest.”
 The new earth is our rest from striving against evil and unrighteousness, where we live fully in the blessing and tangible presence of the Lord – like the Garden of Eden, only better.
 Imagine a place where there is absolutely no unrighteousness – no illness, no need for security, no ill intentions or wrong motives, no abuse or exploitation of any kind, no baggage or hang-ups.
 A place where everything is holy, everything brings life, everything is in complete alignment with the holiness and righteousness of Yehovah.
 This is our destiny.

 Everything else we do in the month of Tishrei leads up to this day.
 Everything else we do in our lives leads up to the day we enter eternity.
 Eternity is when real life actually begins – life as Yehovah intended it, in the Promised Land.
 It’s what his whole plan for mankind is about.
 Eternity is the supernatural culmination of all of it.